RonaldTreur/STSS/README.md

 ## @import

 One of the nice features SCSS offers is the ability to import other SCSS files into the current one.
-For STSS this features works just fine when the imported file contains pure SCSS. **Unfortunately there is no support yet for importing STSS files**.

-This is due to the fact that STSS files are first converted to SCSS and resolving those `@import` statements occurs at the SCSS-level.
-It's not (easily) possible to run the conversion from STSS to SCSS at that point anymore.

-The most logical solution to fix this is therefor to get STSS to support the `@import "..."` statement itself.
-Work to that end is being performed as you read this.
+As of version 0.2 STSS supports this feature as well for STSS files.

+The syntax is identical to SCSS:
+`@import "file.stss";`

+Multiple files can be imported on one line like this:
+`@import "import1.stss", "import2.stss";`

+Of course your STSS files can contain multiple import-statements, dispersed throughout the document.

+**Note:** Only files with an `.stss`-extension, or no extension at all will be imported.

+Because the original `@import`-handling of SCSS has been left intact, files with a `.scss` extension will also be imported. **But** these can only contain valid S**C**SS data.
+To prevent stupid mistakes please always use STSS files and be sure to use the `.stss` extension for your stss files and `@import`-statements!

 ## How does all this work internally